 To explore career options on LinkedIn and find success in your job search, you should be logged in and have an updated, good-looking account.
 Before you indicate that you’re looking for a job on LinkedIn, be sure all your contacts, including email and phone numbers, are correctly listed so recruiters can easily reach you.

-Editing Job Titles: Click the “Add” title box to type in the desired position.
-As soon as you enter the title, choose the most suitable role from the dropdown list.
+- Editing Job Titles: Click the “Add” title box to type in the desired position.
+When you enter the title, choose the most suitable role from the dropdown list.
 You may add up to five of the most accurate titles you currently seek.
 Various options can match a candidate with a recruiter looking to fill the relevant position, from freelance work to C-level positions.

 Your eagerness to change a job can only be seen by those who pay to use the LinkedIn Recruiter service, letting recruiters know on LinkedIn that a working LinkedIn member is eager to apply for a new job.
 Remember that the companies and recruiters who don’t use this expensive paid subscription won’t get any signal from you.

-- Step#7: After the information is completed, press the “Add to profile” button and be ready to respond to recruiters’ InMails.
+Step#7: After completing the information, press the “Add to profile” button and be ready to respond to recruiters’ InMails.

 LinkedIn remains a popular professional social media platform, with recruiters frequently using it.
 If you’re looking for work, make sure your profile is complete and use LinkedIn tools like #OpenToWork to help recruiters on LinkedIn find you.